 Our only major concern is the gaskets wearing out over time or the lid accidentally breaking, which would render this unit useless.
 That said, we haven’t read about any problems like this online nor have we experienced any issues after throwing it around for a few months.
 We performed drop tests with the bottle completely full of water.

-We dropped it from knee level, chest level, and head level on a concrete surface.
+We dropped it from the knee level, chest level, and head level on a concrete surface.
 Each time we dropped it on the lid, bottom, side, and along seams that we thought might bust.
 In all cases, the unit stayed intact with just a few scrapes to show for it.